 So, why do a detox diet?

 By going on a detox diet, you can improve your energy levels, clear up your skin, have regular bowel movements, improve your metabolism and digestion, and increase concentration.
-Generally, going on a detox diet, can give you a better general well-being.
+Generally, going on a detox diet can give you better general well-being.

 A word of caution; even though anyone is allowed to take on a detox diet, pregnant women or those who are nursing are advised not to go on detox plans, because they need the necessary nutrients for nursing.
 And unless recommended by a doctor, people with anemia, eating disorders, heart disease, low immunity, low blood pressure, ulcers, cancer, the underweight or those suffering from alcohol or drug dependency should try on a detox diet.